Towson Town Center

+Shopping mall in Baltimore County, Maryland, U.S.

-Towson Town Center is a large indoor shopping mall located in Towson, Maryland.
-It was the largest indoor shopping mall in Maryland prior to the completion of Arundel Mills in late 2000 in Hanover and the 2007 expansion of Annapolis Mall.
+Towson Town Center is a super-regional shopping mall located in Towson, Maryland.
+It was the largest indoor shopping mall in Maryland prior to the completion of Arundel Mills in November 2000 in Hanover and the 2007 expansion of Annapolis Mall.

+As of August 2018, the mall is owned and managed by GGP, a subsidiary of BGRE (formerly Brookfield Properties).
+As of December 2025, the property had begun to struggle with vacancies and crime, and as of April 2026, the mall is 74% occupied.